wood4

 Learn more about sanding your wood here.

-A brass brush is often used for cleaning your nibs mid burn.
 Click here to see other ways to keep your nips and tips clean and functioning properly!

 Patterns to trace